hedonhermdev/devops-notes/README.md

 # DevOps Notes
-  This repo contains minimal configs of various cases deployment in containers along with other useful tips.
+  This repo contains minimal configs of various cases of deployment in containers along with other useful tips.
 Made this as a reference for myself.
 You probably wont use the exact stack but a lot of niche details are common.

-## Miscallaneous Resources:
+## Miscellaneous Resources:
+  - Setting up SSH keys: https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/

   - Securing Nginx inside a Docker container: https://www.digitalocean.com/community/tutorials/how-to-secure-a-containerized-node-js-application-with-nginx-let-s-encrypt-and-docker-compose
-  -

 ## Setting up a Git remote on your private server
   I do this as the root user.
 Its probably not the best idea but works.